 The Disaggregated COT report is being published side-by-side with the legacy COT formats at least through the end of 2009.
 The Commission is soliciting comment on the new report and will review whether to continue to publish both side-by-side or to replace the legacy report with the new report.

-This initiative for providing market transparency arises from the recommendation to disaggregate the existing “commercial” category in the Commission’s September 2008 Staff Report on Commodity Swap Dealers & Index Traders.3 Specifically, that report recommended:
+This initiative for providing market transparency arises from the recommendation to disaggregate the existing “commercial” category in the Commission’s Staff Report on Commodity Swap Dealers & Index Traders (September 2008).
+Specifically, that report recommended:

 Remove Swap Dealer from Commercial Category and Create New Swap Dealer Classification for Reporting Purposes: In order to provide for increased transparency of the exchange traded futures and options markets, the Commission has instructed the staff to develop a proposal to enhance and improve the CFTC‘s weekly Commitments of Traders Report by including more delineated trader classification categories beyond commercial and non-commercial, which may include at a minimum the addition of a separate category identifying the trading of swap dealers.

-Staff use Form 40 data5 and, where appropriate, conversations with a trader and other data available to the Commission regarding a trader’s market activities to make a judgment on each trader’s appropriate classification.
+Trader Classification: Staff use Form 40 data4 and, where appropriate, conversations with a trader and other data available to the Commission regarding a trader’s market activities to make a judgment on each trader’s appropriate classification.

 Some parent organizations set up separately reportable trading entities to handle their different businesses or locations.
 In such cases, each of these entities files a separate Form 40 and is analyzed separately for determining that entity’s proper Disaggregated COT classification.